Business Waste

 blowing over in a storm

-If a wheelie bin falls over in a storm there’s a chance that all the waste it contains could blow away, littering the local environment.
+If a wheelie bin falls over in a storm or tornado there’s a chance that all the waste it contains could blow away, littering the local environment.
 Your household or business is responsible for any wheelie bins you use so should take steps to avoid this happening.
 It ensures all your waste will be disposed of and recycled responsibly.

 There are many things you can do to secure your wheelie bins to stop them from blowing over in a storm: